SIGNER: Temporally Grounded Sign Language Generation via Time-Resolved Conditioning: SIGNER

-\paragraph{Inter-part attention (IPA).} Figure~\ref{subfig:ipa} illustrates the architecture of our proposed IPA module.
+\textbf{Inter-part attention (IPA).} Figure~\ref{subfig:ipa} illustrates the architecture of our proposed IPA module.
 It is designed to enhance the denoising process by enabling coordinated movements across articulators through inter-part feature integration.
-IPA operates on the features of the body, left hand, and right hand.
-Each of these features is first normalized with LayerNorm~\cite{ba2016layer} and then used as a query in cross-attention with other body parts.
-Specifically, the body features attend to a concatenation of the hand features, while each hand attends to the body features.
+Each of body features (body, hands, face) is first normalized with LayerNorm~\cite{ba2016layer} and then used as a query in cross-attention with other body parts.
+Specifically, the body features attend to a concatenation of the face and hand features, while each hand and face attends to the body features.
 The model captures dependencies between body parts through this cross-attention mechanism, producing refined features for the body and both hands.
-We do not apply IPA to the face branch, as it did not improve our experiments.

-\paragraph{Temporal alignment conditioning (TAC).} Figure~\ref{subfig:adaln} shows the proposed TAC for condition fusion, consisting of AdaLN and a temporal 1D convolution.
-TAC effectively delivers each gloss-level semantics into the motion latent space over a local temporal range to the corresponding timestep of each gloss and its surrounding timesteps.
-This enables the model to capture the sequential structure of sign language, ensuring both precise alignment and semantic accuracy.
+\textbf{Local temporal fusion (LTF).} Figure~\ref{subfig:adaln} shows LTF for temporal grounding, which integrates the temporal-gloss condition within a local temporal window.
+LTF anchors the gloss semantics to their corresponding token index from the temporal-gloss condition, and aggregates nearby context to produce smooth and natural transitions.